 Europa’s rocky, neighboring Jovian moon, Io, is the most volcanically active body in the solar system, due to heat produced by the stretching and squeezing effects of Jupiter’s gravity as it orbits the planet.
 Scientists have long considered it possible that Europa might also have volcanic activity, as well as hydrothermal vents, where mineral-laden hot water would emerge from the sea floor.

 According to Vance, researchers previously speculated that volcanism is paramount for creating a habitable environment in Europa’s ocean.
 If such activity is not occurring in its rocky interior, the thinking goes, the large flux of oxidants from the surface would make the ocean too acidic, and toxic, for life.
 “But actually, if the rock is cold, it’s easier to fracture.
 This allows for a huge amount of hydrogen to be produced by serpentinization that would balance the oxidants in a ratio comparable to that in Earth’s oceans,” he said.

 The results are published online this week in the journal Geophysical Research Letters.

 NASA is currently formulating a mission to explore Europa and investigate in depth whether the icy moon might be habitable.
 This new model is part of a large body of evidence that is guiding the mission’s development.
 Some time in the 2020s, NASA would send a highly capable, radiation-tolerant spacecraft into a long, looping orbit around Jupiter to perform repeated close flybys of Europa.
 During these flybys, the mission would take high-resolution images; determine the composition of the icy moon’s surface and faint atmosphere; and investigate its ice shell, ocean, and interior.

-Reference: “Geophysical controls of chemical disequilibria in Europa” S. D. Vance, K. P. Hand and R. T. Pappalardo, 13 July 2016, Geophysical Research Letters.
+Reference: “Geophysical controls of chemical disequilibria in Europa” by S. D. Vance, K. P. Hand and R. T. Pappalardo, 13 July 2016, Geophysical Research Letters.